-Operability limits are the time windows in which forest management actions such as harvesting can be undertaken with forest stands.
-Stand growth development as measured in stand merchantable timber volume and individual piece size of trees determine a stand's readiness for harvest.
-In some younger stands, one can have acceptable harvest volumes, but still have trees that are too small to harvest.
-In the 2010 wood supply analysis both stand volume and tree size were used to determine the earliest age when a stand could be initially harvested.
-In addition to determining the absolute earliest age a stand can be harvested, it was recognized that not all stands on the same site develop exactly the same at the same rate.
-A small portion of a stand will develop faster than other portions, with the bulk of the stand type representing the average condition.
+Operability limits are the time windows in which forest management actions such as harvesting can be undertaken within forest stands.
+Stand growth development as measured in stand merchantable timber volume and individual piece size of trees determine a stands readiness for harvest.
+In some young stands, one can have acceptable harvest volumes, but still have trees that are too small to harvest.
+In the 2011 wood supply analysis both stand volume and tree size were used to determine the earliest age when a stand could be initially harvested.
+In addition to determining the absolute earliest age a stand can be harvested, it was recognized that not all stands on the same site develop exactly the same rate.
+A small portion of a stand will develop faster; a small portion will lag behind; with the bulk of the stand type representing the average condition.
+Therefore, the first operability limit was staggered by 5 year intervals with the 10 percent, 30 percent, and 60 percent assigned to each availability class listed above respectively.
+The ending operability limits or the last age in which a stand can be harvested before it becomes too old to harvest is solely determined on a minimum stand volume of between 60 to 80 m3/ha, after which that stand does not have enough volume to make it economical to harvest.
+It should be noted that while the operability limits define the extreme end points of when stands can be harvested, very few stands are ever harvested at these extreme points.
+In order to meet other non-timber objectives and in order to maximize the total volume of wood harvested the model schedules stands to harvest somewhere inside the operability limit window.